 NVE has adopted several changes in the settlement regulation to facilitate the common Nordic Balance Settlement (NBS).
-The regulatory changes will enter into force during spring 2016.
-This joint Nordic NBS is a forerunner in a European context where the Finnish, Swedish and Norwegian TSO's have agreed to combine their balance settlement processes and operation through one organization, eSett.
+The regulatory changes are planned to enter into force in Q2 2017.
+This joint Nordic NBS is a forerunner in a European context where the Finnish, Swedish and Norwegian TSO's have agreed to combine their balance settlement processes and operation through one organization, eSett Oy.